-Our overall average daily volume increased in thesecond quarter and year-to-date periods of 2017 compared with 2016 with growth across both export and domestic products.
-The growth was due to increased demand across a number of sectors, including retail, healthcare and industrial manufacturing.
-Additionally, business-to-consumer shipments showed strong growth rates.
+Our overall average daily volume increased in the third quarter and year-to-date periods of 2017 compared with 2016 with growth across both export and domestic products.
+The growth was due to increased demand across a number of sectors, including retail, high tech, industrial manufacturing and healthcare.
+Both business-to-business and business-to-consumer shipments showed strong growth rates.

-Export volume in the second quarter and year-to-date periods of 2017 grew across all major trade lanes, mainly driven by our European and Asian operations.
-Europe and Asia export volume showed significant growth to all regions, particularly in the Asia-to-U.S., Asia-to-Americas, Europe-to-U.S. and Europe-to-Americas trade lanes.
-Export volume into the U.S. grew in all trade lanes, led by the Asia and Europe regions.
-Export volume growth was strong across all major products, with a continued shift towards our premium express products, such as our Worldwide Express services, which outpaced the growth in our standard products.
+Export volume in the third quarter and year-to-date periods of 2017 grew across all major trade lanes, mainly driven by our European operations.
+Europe export volume showed significant growth to all regions, particularly in the Europe-to-U.S., Europe-to-Americas and intra-Europe trade lanes.
+Export volume into the U.S. grew in all trade lanes, led by the Americas and Europe regions.
+Export volume growth was strong across all major products, with a continued shift towards our premium express products, such as Worldwide Express and Transborder Express services.

-The increase in domestic volume in the second quarter and year-to-date periods of 2017 was driven by solid volume growth in several key markets in Europe, including the U.K., Italy, France, Netherlands and Poland.
+The increase in domestic volume in the third quarter and year-to-date periods of 2017 was driven by solid volume growth in several key markets in Europe.